pishoyg/coptic/README.md

    up getting trimmed.
 Prevent your code from generating those in the first place.

-1. Run `checkmake`, `doctoc`, and `tidy` using pre-commits that download the hooks from a remote repo, so you won't have to assume the existence of the binaries on your local machine. (p2)

 1. Set up a more robust CI/CD pipelines. (p3, 20 hours)

    To start with, set up proper dependencies in Makefile.